Truly sustainable, clothes made of hemp are an alternative to polluting fibers such as polyester.

-As an advocate for hemp clothing, Sympatico was recently featured on KTVL News 10 in Medford, Oregon.
+As an advocate for hemp clothing, Sympatico was featured on KTVL News 10 in Medford, Oregon.
 The resulting story by reporter Felicia Le’Cher is part of a series the station produces called “In the Weeds.”
 With most of the hemp being produced in our area intended to meet the burgeoning demand for CBD, I saw the series as a great chance to expand public awareness of hemp as a textile.

 Hemp has been cultivated for thousands of years, and traditionally every part of the plant has been used.
 Its fibrous outer layers were historically used for rope, paper and sails.
 Its medicinal properties have been well known for millennia too; as just one example, midwives have used hemp teas to ease childbirth in many cultures.
 Today, industrial hemp is turning up in everything from home building materials to sound-deadening panels in autos.